-At the omission of the subject of the second finite verb, the second sentence is regarded as belonging to the previous macrosyntagme: When the subject of the second finite verb is omitted, the second phrase? is considered belonging to the precious macrosyntagme?
+When the subject of the second finite verb is omitted, the second phrase is considered to belong to the previous macrosyntagm?

-(35) I do the dishes and talking on the phone at the same time.

-versus:

-(36) E: I do the dishes. and I'm talking on the phone at the same time.
+(35) je fais la vaisselle et parle au téléphone en même temps .

+Versus:

+(36) E: je fais la vaisselle . et je parle au téléphone en même temps .

-d) Subordinating conjunctions such as if si and are que are not preceded by a period (make sure we are consequent with the word) even if they introduce a new finite verb:
+d) Subordinating conjunctions such as si and que are not preceded by the punctuation of a period, even if they introduce a new finite verb:

-(37) E: then she told me that if I want I can always eh / her return home.
+(37) E: puis elle m’a dit que si je veux je peux toujours eh / revenir chez elle .
 (Interview 5, Marie)

-In our material it is difficult to always consider because parece que as a subordinating conjunction.
-In general, however, we do not mark the point before because parce que.
-The analysis of this connector is a subject of extensive studies in the within the? project (see Hancock 1997).
-Exceptions to this rule are made in cases where the intonation and pauses indicate that introduces a new learning with MS because: the learner introduces a new MS with parce que:
+In our material, it is difficult to always consider parce que as a subordinating conjunction.
+In general, however, we do not mark the full stop before parce que.
+The analysis of this connector is a subject of extensive studies within the project (see Hancock 1997).
+Exceptions to this rule are made in cases where the intonation and pauses indicate that the learner introduces a new MS with parce que:

-(38) E: I think it is quite difficult to educate children. / Because we must not be too rigid and not too uh / hm st / let too.
-I do not know.
+(38) E: je pense que c’est assez difficile d’éduquer des enfants . / parce que on doit pas être trop rigide et pas trop euh / hm st / trop laisser faire . je sais pas .
 (Interview 2, Yvonne)

-(39) E: but that was a little different because it was not like that university. / Because I do not know enough French to (I: mm) being at university.
+(39) E: mais ça c’était un peu différent parce que c’était pas l’université comme ça . / parce que je ne savais pas suffisamment de français pour (I:mm) être à l’université .
 (Interview 3, Eva)

-In cases where we can not determine the status because of parce que you do not score the point a point/ a period is not marked/noted and follows common usage is common usage is fallowed which is to analyse this conjunction as a subordinate (causal?) conjunction of cause? to analyze this conjunction as a subordinating conjunction causal.

-By analogy with and et and but mais in the examples (31, 33), because parce que it seems to also finish a MS and is then followed by a period.
+In cases where we can not determine the status of parce que a period is not marked and common usage is followed which is to analyse this conjunction as a subordinate conjunction of cause.
+By analogy with et and mais in the examples (31, 33), parce que seems to also finish a MS and is then followed by a full stop.
 This choice is supported by a falling intonation:

-(40) E: that's what I thought of twenty points. but now (LAUGHTER) / (I: mm) does not exist because.

-I: mhm. / And what you do in literature?
+(40) E: c’est ça que je pensais aux vingt points . mais maintenant (RIRE) / (I:mm) ça n’existe pas parce que .

+I: mhm . / et qu’est-ce que tu fais en littérature ?
 (Interview 4, Yvonne)

-e) When the point and pause coincide, we put the first point first: the point is put first?
+e) When the full stop and pause coincide, we put the full stop first:

-(41) but this is my own apartment. / This is what is (Interview 4, Yvonne)
+(41) mais c’est mon propre appartement . / c’est ça qui est bien (Interview 4, Yvonne)

-f) A space is left before and after the point.
+f) A space is left before and after the period.

-g) The points that define the macrosyntagmes are also indicated in the output of the interviewer.
+g) The punctuation that defines the macrosyntagms are also indicated in the production of the interviewer.

-h) The question mark replaces one point the point/the period after having MS interrogative function a MS with an interrogative function, eg after an interrogative word, interrogative intonation, a confirmation a quest for confirmation? (= the "I of course" " ai-je bien entendu" function).
+h) The question mark replaces the period after a MS with an interrogative function, e.g. after an interrogative word, interrogative intonation, or and attempt for confirmation (= the ai-je bien entendu function).
 A space is left before and after the question mark.
 The question mark is always marked in a solicitation, even if it interrupts the MS:

-(42) E: (SIGH) I do not know. / L-uh / uh Swedish or maybe uh / science / uh-what you will-app? / Science um / (LAUGHTER) uh / (Interview 2, Marie)
+(42) E: (SOUPIR) je ne sais pas . / euh l- / euh le Suédois peut-être ou euh / les sciences / euh qu’est-ce-qu’on s’app- ? / les sciences euh / (RIRE) euh / (Interview 2, Marie)

-(43) E: ah / yes they are a little / what does that say? / Patriotic? / Patriots? / But / even if they / it / they see mistakes.
+(43) E: euh / oui ils sont un peu / qu’est-ce-qu’on dit ? / patriotiques ? / patriotes ? / mais / quand même ils / ils / ils voient les fautes .
 (Interview 2, Marie)